 2007, A coroner told the murder trial of music producer Phil Spector that US actress Lana Clarkson’s death was a homicide

 2009, Mick Jagger, apparently, (may not have actually happened but it was reported on!) offered to buy an ice cream van but was turned down by its owner – who’d promised his daughter he would drive her to her wedding in it.
-Guiseppe Della Camera, had spent ten years restoring the rusting van to perfection after he spotted it on a farm – being used as a chicken shed.
-The restoration was such a success Sir Mick offered to buy the vehicle when he saw it at a show on Wandsworth Common.
+Guiseppe Della Camera spotted it on a farm where it was being used as a chicken shed.
+Mick saw it, loved it offered to buy the vehicle when he saw it at a show on Wandsworth Common.
 Camera said, ‘Jagger told me he’d really fallen in love with my van and asked me if I would consider selling it.
 I was stunned when he offered me £100,000.

 Born today in 1964, American musician, singer-songwriter and political activist Tom Morello, guitar, from Rage Against The Machine and friend of Bruuuuce!